 • Evening events in Arley Hall – either illustrated talks by interesting speakers or programmes of music followed by drinks and canapes.

 • Excursions – to places of interest, often not open to the general public.

-• Exclusive free access – to the Gardens from 5.30pm until dusk on the first Tuesday of each month during the High season.
+• Free access – to the Gardens from 5.30pm until dusk on the first Tuesday of each month during the High season.

-• Exclusive dining in the The Gardener’s Kitchen – special Table d’Hote menu on the first Tuesday of each month during the open season.
+• Dining in the The Gardener’s Kitchen – special Table d’Hote menu on the first Tuesday of each month during the open season.

 • Free entry to the Arley Garden Festival.